 Meanwhile, a specialist may work on a specific theme.
 For example, a children’s book editor will strive to preserve the enchanting story tone.

 Understanding their main differences is essential to ensure your written work is polished and error-free (structure, senses, grammar).

 No need to make a battle: proofread vs copy edit ─ both are important!

 - Copy editing goes beyond proofreading and involves more in-depth editing to ensure the text’s consistency, clarity, and coherence.
-Copy editors check if everything is good in grammar, punctuation, and spelling.
+Copy editors play a crucial role in correcting grammar, punctuation, and style errors.
+They ensure your text adheres to established writing standards, such as those outlined in the APA Style Guide or the Chicago Manual of Style.
 Additionally, they scan for inconsistencies in style, tone, and language usage.